Edited by humans. Written by AI. How our editing works

 An intriguing tension in Hughes's argument is the ethical dimension of influence.
 "If I can do that to you in 4 minutes, what could the wrong person do with this?" he asks.
 This question underscores the responsibility that comes with the power to influence.

-In clinical settings, we are acutely aware of the potential for harm as well as healing.
+In clinical settings, awareness of the potential for harm as well as healing is paramount.
 The same tool—a therapeutic technique, a persuasive message—can have vastly different outcomes depending on the intent and integrity of the person wielding it.

 Influence as a Path to Authenticity